aoulichak/intelligent-handwriting-character-recognition/README.md

 ## License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This project is licensed under the MIT License.
+See the LICENSE: (https://github.com/aoulichak/intelligent-handwriting-character-recognition/blob/main/LICENSE) file for details.

 ---

 © Mohamed Aoulichak, 2025.
-All rights reserved.